zonxa/seal/README.md

 - **Seamless access:** Applications can interact with Seal backends through software development kits (SDKs).

 > [!NOTE]
-> Currently there are two separate Mysten Labs managed testnet Seal backends.
+> Currently there are two separate Mysten Labs managed Testnet Seal backends.
 Users can choose `1-out-of-1`, `1-out-of-2` or `2-out-of-2` backends for threshold encryption.
 More backends managed by other parties would come online later.
 If you’re interested in operating one, reach out to the Sui Foundation or Mysten Labs team.

 ### Use cases